Derposoft/GNNsAsEnvs/README.md

-Figure8Squad

-A graph-based multi-agent environment scenario for skirmish simulations
+## A graph-based multi-agent environment scenario for skirmish simulations

-Install:
+### Install:

-% in the project root folder
+In the project root folder

-pip install -e .
+% pip install -e .

-% the 'sigma-graph' package should be ready to import into python scripts
-% look for 'figure8squad-v0' in Gym scenarios
+The 'sigma-graph' package should be ready to import into python scripts.
+Look for 'figure8squad-v0' in Gym scenarios.

-Parsing graph data:
-% The data files locate at ./sigma_graph/data/
-% Run 'python ./sigma_graph/data/file_manager.py' to parse new skirmish maps

-Usage:
+### Usage:

-% This custom Gym multi-agent environment is for team Red v.s. team Blue combat simulations
+This custom Gym multi-agent environment is for team Red v.s. team Blue combat simulations.
-% Check ./sigma_graph/test/ for examples
+Check ./sigma_graph/test/ for examples

+### I/O helper:

+The data files locate inside './sigma_graph/data/'
+Run '% python ./sigma_graph/data/file_manager.py' under project root to parse new skirmish maps.